pluskid/Mocha.jl/docs/dev-guide/layer.rst

    end

 A layer state should have a field ``layer`` referencing to the corresponding ``Layer`` object.
+If the layer produce output blobs, the state should have a field called ``blobs``, and the layer will write output into ``blobs`` during each *forward* iteration.
+If the layer needs back-propagation from the upper layers, the state should also have a field called ``blobs_diff``.
+Mocha will pass the blobs in ``blobs_diff`` to the function computing *backward* iteration in the corresponding upper layer.
+The back-propagated gradients will be written into ``blobs_diff`` by upper layer, and the layer could make use of this when computing *backward* iteration for itself.

 Other fields and/or behaviors are required depending on the layer type (see below).

 Characterizing a Layer
 ----------------------